-Government securities are mainly traded on the MTS Italy telematic markets (which the Bank is a market dealer), the European Bond Market, through the BondVision deal-to-client platform or on BrokerTec.
+Government securities are mainly traded on the MTS Italy telematic markets (in which it trades as a market dealer), the European Bond Market, through the BondVision deal-to-client platform or on BrokerTec.

-With respect to managing Bank cash flows, the Bank forms part of the repo trading platform and the repurchase agreement Money Market Facility Repo and the interbank electronic trading market for e-MID deposits.
+With respect to managing cash flows, the Group forms part of the repo trading platform and the repurchase agreement Money Market Facility Repo and the interbank electronic trading market for e-MID deposits.